 1.1.
 Humber shall adopt leading procurement principles and practices, subject to applicable Local, Provincial and Federal laws.

 1.4.
-Purchasing Services and Sustainability shall be responsible for the purchase of all materials, equipment and services required by the College except land leases and real property acquisitions, insurance, employees hired through Human Resources, employee fringe benefits and miscellaneous petty cash, or items exempt from this policy as described in the procedure document.
+Purchasing shall be responsible for the purchase of all materials, equipment and services required by the College except land leases and real property acquisitions, insurance, employees hired through Human Resources, employee fringe benefits and miscellaneous petty cash, or items exempt from this policy as described in the procedure document.

 1.5.
 The College shall award contracts for goods and services using the most appropriate procurement practices based on the acquisition methods described in the associated Procedures.